Statistical fluctuation analysis for measurement-device-independent quantum key distribution

-We consider that Alice and Bob run the vacuum+weak decoy-state protocol \cite{MXF:Practical:2005} and they choose the same intensities for the coherent states.
+We consider that Alice and Bob run the vacuum+weak-decoy-state protocol \cite{MXF:Practical:2005} and they choose the same intensities for the coherent states.
 Let us assume a typical set of intensities: $\{0,0.1,0.5\}$.
-Note that we assume $N_{data}=2\times10^{10}$ for each $\mu\uplus\nu$-channel.
+Note that we assume $N_{data}=2\times10^{10}$ for each $\mu\uplus\nu$ channel.
 Thus, the total number of pulses sent by Alice and Bob is $18\times10^{10}$.

-For each of the 9 $\mu\uplus\nu$-channels, Alice and Bob can obtain a set of linear inequalities, in the form of Eq.~\eqref{MIFluc:DecoyImp:ConstraintsIneq}, for gains and QBERs.
+For each of the nine $\mu\uplus\nu$ channels, Alice and Bob can obtain a set of linear inequalities, in the form of Eq.~\eqref{MIFluc:DecoyImp:ConstraintsIneq}, for gains and QBERs.
 As noted before, we neglect terms with $i,j \ge 7$, and find the lower bound on $Y_{11}^{z}$ and the upper bound on $e_{11}^{x}$ using linear programming.

-In order to obtain a sense of the magnitude of the parameter values, we calculate the gains and QBERs, at $\eta_a=\eta_b=0.1$, using Eqs.~\eqref{MIFluc:Model:GainQBERsim} and \eqref{Path:Decoy:OriGain} for $x$- and $z$-basis.
+In order to obtain a sense of the magnitude of the parameter values, we calculate the gains and QBERs, at $\eta_a=\eta_b=0.1$, using Eqs.~\eqref{MIFluc:Model:GainQBERsim} and \eqref{Path:Decoy:OriGain} for the $x$ and $z$ basis.
 The gain values are listed in Table~\ref{Tab:MIFluc:9Gains}.

-The QBER of the case when either party chooses vacuum decoy state is 1/2 and that of the remaining 4 nontrivial cases are shown in Table~\ref{Tab:MIFluc:4QBERs}, for the $x$- and $z$-basis.
-Note that the QBER in the $z$-basis is reasonably close to $e_d$ as expected from Eqs.~\eqref{Path:Decoy:OriGain} and \eqref{MIFluc:Model:eY11sim}.
-The QBER in the $x$-basis, on the other hand, is larger than 25\%, which is mainly caused by false triggering of multi-photon states \cite{Lo:MIQKD:2012,MXF:MIQKD:2012}.
-This is the key reason why the final key in Eq.~\eqref{MIFluc:Post:KeyRate} should be only extracted from $z$-basis.
+The QBER of the case when either party chooses the vacuum decoy state is 1/2 and that of the remaining four nontrivial cases is shown in Table~\ref{Tab:MIFluc:4QBERs}, for the $x$ and $z$ basis.
+Note that the QBER in the $z$ basis is reasonably close to $e_d$ as expected from Eqs.~\eqref{Path:Decoy:OriGain} and \eqref{MIFluc:Model:eY11sim}.
+The QBER in the $x$ basis, on the other hand, is larger than 25\%, which is mainly caused by false triggering of multiphoton states \cite{Lo:MIQKD:2012,MXF:MIQKD:2012}.
+This is the key reason why the final key in Eq.~\eqref{MIFluc:Post:KeyRate} should be only extracted from the $z$ basis.